 ‘While some connoisseurs tend to dismiss dark pink rosés, colour is not an indicator of quality but a feature to increase visual attractiveness,’ said Pedro Ballesteros Torres MW in his recent artice on premium Spanish rosé wines.

 What affects the colour of rosé wine?

 A rosé wine’s tone can vary depending on a range of factors, including:

 - the amount of skin contact in the cellar;

 - contact with oak;

 - the grape varieties used in the wine.

-The grape itself makes a difference too.
-Thicker skins mean more potential colour extract.
+Thicker skins mean more potential colour extraction, for example.

-Bronzo admits that the trend towards pale rosés is influencing the winemaking techniques for some.
+Bronzo said that the trend towards pale rosés has influenced winemaking techniques in some cases.

-In Decanter’s best rosés around the world tasting in 2016, expert Elizabeth Gabay MW said ‘Colour had little correlation with quality, but reflected variety and origin.’
+In Decanter’s best rosés around the world tasting in 2016, Elizabeth Gabay MW found that ‘colour had little correlation with quality, but reflected variety and origin.’